-- X ~ place the data in the matching column for the X in the edit-mask - Z ~ place the data in the matching column unless the data is a zero; if the data is a zero, then replace with a space and a space.
-Please note that you can denote a space using two methods, either by putting a "B" in the mask or a space itself.
+X ~ place the data in the matching column for the X in the edit-mask

+$Z \sim$ place the data in the matching column unless the data is a zero; if the data is a zero, then replace with a space and a space.
+Please note that you can denote a space using two methods, either by putting a "B" in the mask or a space itself, however, if you end a mask in spaces they will be trimmed.
 For example, suppose you have data that is in ccyymmdd format in an X8 field.
 Here is how you would use a "xxxx/xx/xx" mask to format the data: